ragnarlotus/vue-flux/README.md

 * Waterfall: divides the image in bars and drops them down in turns.
 * Zip: divides the image in bars and slides them up and down alternately like a zip.
 * Blinds 2D: divides the image in vertical bars that blinds and fades out.
-* Blocks 1: the image is splited in blocks that shrink and fade out randomly.
+* Blocks 1: the image is split in blocks that shrink and fade out randomly.
-* Blocks 2: the image is splited in blocks that shrink and fade out in wave from a corner to the opposite.
+* Blocks 2: the image is split in blocks that shrink and fade out in wave from a corner to the opposite.
 * Concentric: a concentric effect is performed by rotating the image converted into circles.
 * Warp: a concentric effect is performed by rotating the image converted into circles in alternate direction.
 * Camera: from outside to inside the image is being circled in black like a camera.